 Marquette University was previously awarded an FY 2018 Choice Neighborhood Planning grant for the Near West Side neighborhood to develop a transformation plan.
-College Court (WI002000011) has is a public housing highrise with 251 public housing units in two towers.
-However, that are designated as mixed (designated for seniors and persons with disabilities.
-Thus, since it is not a family development, College Court is not currently has not been eligible for a CNI Implementation grant on its own.
+College Court (WI002000011) is a public housing highrise with 251 units in two towers.
+However, College Court is not currently eligible for a CNI Implementation grant on its own.

 Currently, there are no public housing properties that by themselves are eligible for a new Choice Neighborhood Implementation grant.
-Either the properties have previously received a HOPE VI grant between 1992 and 2008 and are not eligible for that reason, or are for a senior/disabled population rather than families with children and are not eligible for that reason.-HACM will continue to advocate with Congress and HUD to update and revise these restrictions on CNI grants.
+HACM will continue to advocate with Congress and HUD to update and revise these restrictions on CNI grants.

-If this isthese restrictions are changed by Congress and HUD, HACM would consider applying as applicant or coapplicant for a CNI Implementation grant to transform the Near West Side neighborhood, with College Court (WI002000011), other HACM AMPs and/or any other assisted housing developments for families not owned by HACM in the area as target housing developments.
+If this is changed by Congress and HUD, HACM would consider applying as applicant or co-applicant for a CNI Implementation grant to transform the Near West Side neighborhood, with College Court (W1002000011), other HACM AMPs and/or any other assisted housing developments for families not owned by HACM in the area as target housing developments.

 HACM may also apply for CNI Planning or Implementation grant for Hillside Terrace (WI0020001) when the NOFA eligibility allows it.
-Hillside has 470 units of family public housing that received HOPE VI grant in 1992 (about 30 years ago).
-These public housing units are in need of significant additional capital to address deferred maintenance and functional obsolescence.
+Hillside has 470 units of public housing that received HOPE VI grant in 1992 (about 30 years ago).
+These public housing units are in need of capital to address deferred maintenance and functional obsolescence.